couchbase/couchbase-spark-connector/src/test/pyspark/README.md

 Examples and tests using the Couchbase Spark Connector with PySpark.

 Requirements:
 * A running Couchbase cluster.
+Both Operational and Columnar, but of course make sure you are running a test, notebook or example that is compatible with that cluster type.
 * With the `travel-sample` sample bucket loaded.

 To get started: